Gardening through the year

 - Make the most of the space in your veg garden by sowing quick-growing crops, such as salads, between longer-term residents, such as brassicas, while they're establishing.

-- Watch out video guide to veg jobs for May.
+For more information watch our video guide to veg jobs for May.

 May is a good time to trim evergreen hedges, such as lonicera, box and yew; it will get their edges looking crisp and neat.